christophgil/ZIPsFS/INSTALL.md

 ## OPTIONAL: AUTOCONF

-The following will Re-generating the file ./configure from Makefile.am This is usually not necessary.
+The following will Re-generating the file ./configure from configure.ac and Makefile.am This is usually not necessary.

     aclocal